Saucony Peregrine 10 - Women's Review

 Our Analysis and Test Results

-The Saucony Peregrine 10 wins another award for the 6th year in a row!
-As one of the most moderately priced competitors with a high score and amazing performance on the trail, we're happy to give this our Best Buy award.
-Its fit is conducive for most women's feet.
-You'll love the trail biting performance, that with this new update, sheds mud better than ever!
+The Saucony Peregrine 10 is a high-value competitor.
+As one of the most moderately priced competitors with a high score and amazing performance on the trail, it's a favorite that we whole-heartedly recommend.
+Its fit is great for most women's feet.
+You'll love the trail biting performance, that sheds mud better than ever!
 We love this trail shoe, and it's a great purchase for any runner, whether you're attempting your first trail or finishing your 50th race.

 This shoe will keep your feet protected, whether you're trying them out on a dirt road, or plowing through "Gods Stairmaster" of uphill sand traps.
 Underfoot is responsive cushioning that isn't bouncy, but soft and comfortable for all-day wear.
 It is absorptive of impact, while the embedded rock plate offers force distribution and additional protection underfoot.